-If you have been involved in a serious accident and sustained significant injuries, you need to consult with a personal injury attorney to understand your legal options.
+If you have been involved in a serious accident and sustained significant injuries, you need to consult with an Albuquerque personal injury lawyer to understand your legal options.
 After a serious injury accident, you will need to file a claim and deal with the insurance adjusters.
 The insurance company will try to minimize the amount it pays out in claims to protect its profit margin.
 It may deny your claim or offer a settlement that is a fraction of the fair value of the claim.
 A lawyer will help you understand your legal rights and whether you have a valid personal injury lawsuit.

 A lawyer can collect evidence to strengthen your claim and negotiate on your behalf with the insurance company representing the at-fault party.
 A lawyer can push back if an insurer tries to deny your claim or take advantage of you.
 If the case goes to trial, an experienced personal injury attorney will know how to present your case to jurors to increase your chances of a favorable jury verdict.